fpapado/github-api-workbench/README.md

 ### Run the workbench script

-The scripts under `src/workbench.ts` contain some scaffolding for making type-safe API requests.
-This works hand-in-hand with the `graphql-codegen` script.
+The scripts under `src/workbench.ts` contain some scaffolding for making type-safe API requests, both with the REST and GraphQL APIs.
+The latter works hand-in-hand with the `graphql-codegen` script.

-While editing files actively, you will probably want to keep graphql-codegen running in watch mode, so that you get the correct parameter and return types for your queries:
+While editing files and GraphQL queries actively, you will probably want to keep graphql-codegen running in watch mode, so that you get the correct parameter and return types for those queries:

 ```shell
 pnpm codegen:watch